Presumptive Colour Tests: Marquis, Mecke, Duquenois-Levine, Cobalt Thiocyanate and Scott

 The recommended reporting language for a presumptive test result, per the SWGDRUG Standards and Guidelines (most recently revised in 2019) and per the ENFSI Drugs Working Group best practice manual, is as follows: "Presumptive colour testing of [exhibit reference] with [reagent name] produced a [colour] result consistent with the presence of [drug class].
 This result is indicative but not conclusive.
 Confirmatory analysis using [Category A method] is required before a positive identification can be stated."

-This language performs two functions.
-It accurately represents what the test does (a probability statement about drug class, not an identification).
-And it creates a record that the analyst understood the test's limitations at the time of the report, which protects the analyst and the laboratory from a defence challenge claiming that a misidentification was made carelessly.
+This language accurately represents what the test does (a probability statement about drug class, not an identification) and creates a record that the analyst understood the test's limitations, which is relevant if the report is later challenged.

 | Reagent | Primary chemistry | Positive drug class | Colour | Key false positives |